Mango Sticky Rice Recipe

 • 1/2 cup sugar

-• Cornstarch slurry (1.5 tsp cornstarch, dissolved with 1 tbsp cold water)
+• Cornstarch Slurry (1.5 teaspoon cornstarch dissolved with 1 tablespoon cold water)

 Directions

-• Line your steamer basket with cheese cloth and spread the soaked rice evenly onto the cloth.
-Fold the excess corners to the center in order to cover the rice.
-Steam the rice for 25-35 minutes, or until the sticky rice is tender.
-Set aside.
+• Line a steam basket with cheese cloth and spread the soaked rice evenly onto the cloth.
+Fold the excess corners to the center to cover the rice.
+Steam the rice for 25 to 35 minutes, or until the sticky rice is tender.
+Transfer the cooked rice to a separate bowl and set aside.

-• Combine the 2/3 cup of the sweet coconut sauce with the cooked sticky rice.
-Mix to combine, and let the rice soak in this mixture for at least 20 minutes with a lid on, or until the rice has fully absorbed the coconut sauce (you’ll know it’s finished soaking when the rice isn’t soggy or wet anymore)
+• Scoop out 2/3 cup of the coconut sauce, and combine with the cooked rice.
+Gently mix with a spatula or wooden spoon to combine, then cover, and let the rice soak in the coconut mixture for at least 20 minutes with a lid on, or until it has fully absorbed the sauce (you’ll know it’s done when the rice isn’t soggy or wet anymore).

-• With the remaining 1/3 cup of sweet coconut sauce in the sauce-pot, add in the cornstarch slurry and salt.
-Heat this mixture until thickened to your desired consistency, stirring constantly.
+• With the remaining 1/3 cup of coconut sauce in the pot, add in the prepared cornstarch slurry and salt.
+Continue to heat the mixture over medium heat, stirring frequently, until thickened to your desired consistency.
 Set aside until serving.

 Did you make this recipe?